 - Take care with fuel storage.
-Never use empty chemical drums or other unapproved containers as residual chemicals could cause extensive fuel system damage.
+Never use empty chemical drums or other unapproved containers as residual chemicals could cause extensive damage.

-- Avoid filling from drums if at all possible as the chances of introducing contaminants is greatly increased.
+- Avoid filling from drums as the chances of introducing contaminants is greatly increased.

 - If buying bulk diesel, consider how long it will need to be stored and the season.
-While summer blend fuels won’t cause any long term damage they can produce significant starting and performance issues if used in the cold of winter.
-Also, all fuels have a definite shelf life which will depend greatly on storage conditions.
-Shelf life should be discussed with your fuel supplier.
+Summer blend fuels can cause starting and performance issues in the cold weather.
+All fuels have a definite shelf life which is dependent on storage conditions.
+This should be discussed with your fuel supplier.